 You’ll need to get a federal license or approval if a federal agency oversees your business activities.
 The licenses and permits you need from the state, county, or city will depend on the location of your business and business activities.

 Your license fees can vary too.
 Some licenses and permits expire after a specified time period.
-Keep a close track of when you need to renew them renewing them often is easier than applying for a new.
+Keep a close track of when you need to renew them renewing them often is easier than applying for a new one.

 Merchant services accounts allow you to accept your customers ‘ credit and debit card transactions.
 Once you have got your federal EIN, you can open a business bank account.
 Many commercial bank accounts offer benefits that do not come with a regular personal bank account.